There are loads of reasons why we need to take a break from technology. Most importantly, we should take a break for our health.

 It was unintentional, as I had no idea there would be no cell service, but I’d booked myself and family into accommodation for a snow trip down south in the snowy mountains of New South Wales where there was no cell service.

-It was the best feeling ever to leave the phone in my handbag and not even look once to see if any messages had come through, or to see if any urgent emails had come through.
+It was the best feeling ever to leave the phone in my handbag and not even look once to see if any messages had come through or to see if any urgent emails had come through.
 And by the end of the weekend, I was recharged from our natural surrounding landscape and actually struggled to get back into the phone to catch up on any missed messages and emails.

-Like I said, we did have wifi at the house we stayed in, but it was slow.
-And we had a house of ten people, which in used two kids who of course needed constant access to their iPads (kids today) for entertainment.
+As I said, we did have wifi at the house we stayed in, but it was slow.
+And we had a house of ten people, which is used two kids who of course needed constant access to their iPads (kids today) for entertainment.

 We stayed at a place called Kangaroo Willows, surrounded by Kangaroos and Horses, it was absolutely stunning, right down to the quietness of the fields where you could hear the occasions sounds of the farmers nearby and a dog barking, but generally nothing but the sounds of the water from the nearby creek, the wind from through the grass and the birds singing in the nearby trees.

 Of course, I am mindful of how much time I spend on the phone especially, and often try to make sure I’m not on it after eight in the evening, but sometimes I am on it catching up on messages I haven’t had a chance to check during the day, when I’ve been busy on the computer all day.

-So, to actually have a complete four day break from technology was simply amazing, especially from my mobile phone.
+So, to actually have a complete four-day break from technology was simply amazing, especially from my mobile phone.
 It was so refreshing not to be checking the phone, or hearing it ding with a new call or message being received.
 Absolute bliss.

 Have you ever had a break from technology and stayed on a farmstead where there is no cell service?
 I’d love to hear about it.